 Course Description and Outcomes: This is a graduate level course designed to provide students with the theories, concepts, and experiences that will increase their competency of group counseling with adults.
 Students will engage in lectures, readings, in-class activities and observation as well as experiential training groups.
 The content and experiences in this course provide concepts and skills necessary to satisfy the group work competencies stipulated in the Council for Accreditation for Counseling and Related Programs (CACEREP) Standards (2001) as outlined below.
 Students will gain knowledge of group counseling theory and demonstrate the practical skills necessary for the dynamic application to various adult group-counseling settings.
 Students will understand how to adapt various theories and skills to the unique circumstances they find themselves in as professionals and citizens.

-Required Text: Yalom, I & Leszcz, M. (2005).
-The Theory and Practice of Group Psychotherapy Optional Text: Brown, Adrienne (2017).
-Emergent Strategy Shaping Change, Changing Worlds
+Required Text: Yalom, I & Leszcz, M. (2020).
+The Theory and Practice of Group Psychotherapy 6th edition

+Optional Text: Brown, Adrienne (2021).
+Holding Change; the way of emergent strategy and mediation

 COURSE GUIDELINES